oVirt/ovirt-site/source/howto/write-patches-for-dwh.html.md

          ./ovirt-dwh/packaging/dbscripts/upgrade/

-When necessary, update the new column values before removing a related column.
+When needed, update the new column values before removing a related column.

 *   Test to verify the expected results